firefoxos-gamedev/book/gamescaffold.md

 There are Pros and Cons to using each type.
 Games tend to use a lot of static resources such as image and sound files.
 If you use a hosted app then your user will need to download and cache all these files before playing.
 If instead you opt for a packaged app then all the static resources are bundled and copied to the device when the application is installed so there won't be a need to download anything after the initial installation.

 In this book we'll use a packaged app approach.
-Its easier to develop since we don't have to deal with cache and cache invalidation and the use doesn't have to wait for things to load after the installation.
+Its easier to develop since we don't have to deal with cache and cache invalidation and the user doesn't have to wait for things to load after the installation.

 ## The Application Manifest

-The [manifest](https://developer.mozilla.org/docs/Apps/Manifest) is a [JSON](http://json.org) file that describes aspects of an hosted web app.
+The [manifest](https://developer.mozilla.org/docs/Apps/Manifest) is a [JSON](http://json.org) file that describes aspects of an app.
 Usually this file is called **manifest.webapp** and lives next to your main HTML file that is usually called **index.html**.

 <<[Sample Manifest](code/sample_manifest.webapp)